JasonCao9527/pdf2pptx/readme.md

 # pdf2pptx-exe
 English version|[中文版本](readme-zh-cn.md)

-This project is <mark> mainly for personal archiving and use</mark>.
+This project <mark>is mainly used for personal archiving and use</mark>, followed by practice, using ```pyinstaller``` to package python scripts into executable exe files.

+In addition, many people have made many interesting projects for pdf2pptx.
+For example, kevinmcguinness made pdf2pptx a python callable software package [[pdf2pptx]](https://github.com/kevinmcguinness/pdf2pptx), If you want to be more convenient and fast, you can check out this package.

 Modify according to the source code of phasedOut in [[pdf2pptx project]](https://github.com/phasedOut/pdf2pptx), It is more suitable for converting presentations made with ```LaTeX Beamer``` into pptx files for playback.